 Get set.
 Wake up at the same hour every day and exercise and eat meals at set times to help get sleep back on track.

 Get checked.
-Medication can interrupt sleep.
-A doctor can recommend adjusting the timing or dose, or possibly switching to an alternative prescription.
+Some medication or certain medical problems can interrupt sleep.
+If a medication is to blame, your doctor can recommend adjusting the timing or dose, or possibly switching to an alternative prescription.
+And if it’s a medical problem that’s stealing away your shut eye, she can address that, too.